asreview/asreview/docs/source/10minutes_asreview.rst

 The options you want the software to use have to be specified in the ``asreview oracle`` command.
-If no options are specified, the ASReview software will use its defautls.
+If no options are specified, the ASReview software will use its defaults.
 Run ``asreview oracle --help`` to view the options and the defaults.

 .. code:: bash